 While often used interchangeably, peer-to-peer fundraising and crowdfunding aren't one and the same.

 To clarify, while crowdfunding is something the nonprofit does, peer-to-peer fundraising is something that an organization's supporters do on the nonprofit's behalf.

 Using peer-to-peer fundraising software, donors-turned-fundraisers create their own personalized donation pages and share them with their friends and families to help the organization meet a greater fundraising goal.

 Personal pages are tied back into the main campaign page so that the nonprofit can oversee individual fundraising and the progress toward the overall goal.

 Like crowdfunding, peer-to-peer has many benefits.
 Here are just a couple of its main advantages:

 - There's a natural element of trust.
-Since prospective donors are receiving an appeal from someone they already know, peer-to-peer campaigns solve for the trust problem that nonprofits often face when convincing new donors to give.
+Leveraging your partners plays a huge role.
+Since prospective donors are receiving an appeal from someone they already know, peer-to-peer campaigns solve the trust problem that nonprofits often face when convincing new donors to give.
 During P2P campaigns, donor acquisition usually receives a nice boost.

-We could go on and on about the benefits of peer-to-peer fundraising, but the bottom line is that it's an excellent way to engage old donors and appeal to new ones.
+We could go on and on about the benefits of peer-to-peer fundraising, but we can sum it up and say that it's an excellent way to engage old donors and appeal to new ones.
 One might say it's a win-win!

-To learn all about peer-to-peer fundraising campaigns and software, check out our ultimate guide.
+To learn more about peer-to-peer fundraising campaigns and software, check out our ultimate guide.

 Prospect research is nothing new to fundraising, but it's important to reconsider it in conjunction with your online fundraising strategies.